The Vodou Physicist - Cover

 When she answered, he greeted her and asked, “I’ll bet you want to start collecting on our London agreement; am I right?”

 “Yes, sir.
 And Mom will be putting in place the social and cultural piece of her Columbia Institute project and I’m doing my own economic part.
 We want you to do the political part, and Haiti’s a tough country, given its political past and current problems.
-That’s what we want to discuss.
+That’s the main thing we want to discuss.
 It might be good to include some State Department specialists on the area and maybe our OAS rep too.”

 “That’s about what I figured; my sources tell me that you’re close to developing some commercial applications of your discoveries,” Gerston replied.